asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 1. Turn 90 degrees to the left.
 1. Move forward 100 steps.
 1. Turn 90 degrees to the left.
 1. Move forward 100 steps.
-The turtle has ended up where it started.
+(The turtle has ended up where it started.)

 With these seven steps, the turtle draws a square.
 The `from turtle import *` is an instruction needed at the beginning of all of your turtle programs.
 It imports the turtle module so you can do the turtle instructions.

-There are many instructions like left() and forward().
+There are many instructions like `left()` and `forward()`.
 These instructions are called functions.
 This tutorial explains many of the functions in the turtle module.
 When you learn more of these functions, you will be able to draw many different shapes and beautiful pictures!

 ## Examples

-A square spiral program:
+This is a square spiral program:

 ```python
 from turtle import *